• Skip to primary navigation

 With the main course nailed, we picked up what looked best at the farmers market.
 Nice plump artichokes looked great and everyone loves them.

-Pot of artichokes prepped for steaming.
+A pot of artichokes ready for steaming.

 Steam trimmed artichokes in a big pot, cool, split in half top to bottom, remove the fuzzy choke, drizzle with oil and grill to finish.

-With heirloom tomatoes at their summer peak, we added refreshing heirloom tomato gazpacho to the menu.
+With tomatoes at their summer peak, we added a refreshing heirloom tomato gazpacho to the menu.
 A chilled soup bursting with fresh flavor, gazpacho is like eating a garden.
 Make a batch and eat it over the course of a week.
-You can save leftover vegetables in your Sub-Zero fridge to keep fresh for when you are ready to make your next batch of gazpacho.

 To round out the feast, we made a Mediterranean quinoa salad with fresh mint and dill plus feta, olives and veggies, and a tossed green salad for it’s crisp green contribution.